semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 # Scanning cloud repositories with Semgrep App

 Semgrep App enables you to run scans on multiple repositories by integrating with your GitHub or GitLab SaaS account.
-Scans are powered by **rules**.
+Semgrep uses **rules** to scan code.
+Matches found based on those rules are called **findings**.
 A Semgrep rule encapsulates pattern-matching logic and data-flow analysis used to find code violations, security issues, outdated libraries, and other issues.

 ![Diagram of Semgrep App flow](../img/semgrep-app-diagram.png "Diagram of Semgrep App flow")

 Many rules are available from [Semgrep Registry](https://semgrep.dev/r), an open-source, community-driven repository of rules.
-Write your own rules to create general security checks through the Registry while customizing Semgrep to work for your team's specific secret-keeping and API practices.
+Write your own rules to create specific security checks.

-After performing a scan, use Semgrep App's Rule Board feature to prevent pull requests (PRs) or merge requests (MRs) from merging until findings are resolved.
+Semgrep App's Rule Board feature determines what rules Semgrep uses and what action to undertake when a match is found.
+The Rule Board can prevent pull requests (PRs) or merge requests (MRs) from merging until findings are resolved.
 This helps prevent vulnerable code from shipping to widely-accessible environments, such as production or staging servers.

-Semgrep App enables you to scan whole repositories on a cloud.
+Semgrep App enables you to deploy, configure, and manage Semgrep in your continuous integration (CI) environment.
 You can try Semgrep CLI for local scans as well.
 For more information, see [Getting started with Semgrep CLI](https://semgrep.dev/docs/getting-started/).

 ## Signing into Semgrep App